 Nevada is the only state in the United States where prostitution is legal.
-Even in Nevada, it is not legal everywhere.
-Under current Nevada law, legalizing prostitution is at the option of the county, but this depends on the population of the county.
-Prostitution is not legal in counties with 700,000 or more residents under Nevada state law.
+However, even in Nevada, it is not legal everywhere.
+Under current law, legalizing prostitution is at the option of the county, but this depends on the population of the county.
+Prostitution is not legal in counties with 700,000 or more residents.
 As of May 2017, only Clark County, which includes Las Vegas, exceeds this limit, with a population of 2 million as of 2014.

 Prostitution is also illegal in Washoe County, which includes Reno, along with Lincoln and Douglas counties and the independent city of Carson City, the capital of Nevada, as of May 2017.

 Prostitution is legal only at licensed and regulated brothels in counties that have allowed it.
 Registered prostitutes must be tested weekly for gonorrhea and chlamydia trachomatis and monthly for HIV and syphilis.
 Condoms must always be used.
 If a customer becomes infected with HIV after a sex worker tests positive, the brothel owner can be held liable.
 Streetwalking and other forms of sex for money are illegal everywhere in Nevada, just as it is in every other state.

 Brief History of Legal Prostitution in Nevada

 Brothels have existed in Nevada since the 1800s.
 For years, the locations of brothels were basically regulated by using public nuisance laws, enabling local authorities to shut them down when they managed to declare them as such.